Our City

 Four weeks of vacation is allowed per year per ACGME policy.
 Vacation time is taken during research blocks.

 Research opportunities available to cardiology trainees are broad and varied.
-First year fellows are allotted four research blocks to explore various research opportunities early with the goal to start a project prior to completion of the first year of training.
-The Exercise Physiology Laboratory, Echocardiographic Laboratory, Electrophysiology Laboratory, Catheterization Laboratory, and Cardiac Intensive Care Unit within the Children's Hospital Colorado are all very well suited for clinical research.
+First year fellows are allotted three research blocks to explore various research opportunities early with the goal to start a project prior to completion of the first year of training.
+There are robust opportunities for clinical research within the multiple subspecialty sections.
 In addition to clinical research, there are many opportunities to pursue both translational and basic science research, and our division has several NIH-funded researchers.
-Research facilities are available throughout Children’s Hospital Colorado and the University of Colorado School of Medicine and include molecular biology laboratories, immunology laboratories, and perinatal research facilities among others.

-During the first block of assigned research time, a trainee will typically meet with several potential mentors to discuss possible research projects and become familiar with different research programs.
-In the case of a basic science program, the fellow may “shadow” in individual labs in which they are interested.
-With the help of the Program Director, the goal is for the fellow to choose a mentor and research project by the end of their second research block.
+With the help of program leadership, the goal is for the fellow to choose a mentor and research project by the end of their second research block.
 Once a research project is chosen, a timeline for research activity is developed by the mentor and the trainee.
 Broadly, the goal for research projects is for the fellow to have made sufficient progress that they can consider submission of an abstract to a national meeting by the end of their second year.
-In general, research time during the third year of fellowship should be spent finalizing the project with the ultimate goal for their scholarly work to be presented and a manuscript published.

 Each fellow is assigned a Scholarly Oversight Committee (SOC), composed of at least 3 faculty members.
 The SOC meets every six months to evaluate the fellow’s scholarly progress and to help provide support and direction.
 At the end of training, the SOC is responsible for determining whether the fellow’s work has met the American Board of Pediatrics requirement for sub-board eligibility.

-There are daily afternoon lectures (Monday-Thursday) at 4 pm with the first two months dedicated to our core lecture series.
-Lectures are given by various faculty members and are dedicated to various sub-specialty topics including cardiac catheterization, electrophysiology, imaging, heart failure/transplant, exercise physiology, and board review.
-In addition, the weekly cardiac ICU lecture series occurs on Wednesdays at noon.
+There are daily afternoon lectures (Monday, Wednesday, and Thursday) at 4 pm with the first two months dedicated to our core lecture series (Monday-Friday).
+Lectures are given by various faculty members and are dedicated to various sub-specialty topics including cardiac catheterization, electrophysiology, imaging, heart failure/transplant, exercise physiology, and outpatient cardiology topics.

-Board review sessions organized by faculty members occur every 2 months.
+Board review sessions organized by faculty members occur every 6-8 weeks.
 These sessions focus on high-yield content and utilize an audience response system with board style questions.

-This educational series was recently developed to address areas of scholarly interest common to all pediatric core fellowships.
+This educational series was developed to address areas of scholarly interest common to all pediatric core fellowships.
 Fellows attend 5-6 half-day seminars spread across their 3 years of fellowship.
 Attendance is mandatory and the trainee is excused from clinical responsibilities.
 In addition to providing core educational material, these sessions allow trainees in different disciplines throughout the department to meet and interact with one another in an informal and collegial environment.

 Topics for this curriculum: Pediatric Fellowship Educational Series